Reiner Maurer

 Reiner Maurer (born 16 February 1960) is a German football coach and a former player.
-He is the assistant coach of Chinese Super League club Qingdao West Coast.
+He is the assistant coach of China national football team.
 Maurer played as a midfielder.

 Playing career

 Maurer was born in Mindelheim.
 He spent three seasons in the Bundesliga as a player for FC Bayern Munich, VfB Stuttgart and 1860 Munich.

 Managerial career

 1860 Munich

 Maurer was head coach of the reserve team from July 2001 to April 2004.
 Maurer became interim head coach when Rudolf Bommer was sacked in December 2004.
 Maurer was sacked in January 2006.

 Time in Greece

 Maurer went to Greece and became head coach of OFI in July 2006.
 Maurer left by mutual consent in November 2007.
 Then Maurer was head coach of Kavala from June 2008 to November of the same year and Rodos in 2010 before moving back to 1860 Munich.

 Return to 1860 Munich and Greece

 Maurer was hired as 1860 Munich manager in June 2010 and was sacked in November 2012.
 Maurer returned to Greece when Skoda Xanthi hired him in September 2013.
 He stayed there for four months.